cobalt-lang/cobalt-lang/README.md

 - Standard library.
 - Bytecode bytes to words translator (just a tool in the future, could maybe be written in Cobalt itself!)
 - Catch more errors at the code generation stage.
-- Include basic optimization methods including but not limited to: Constant folding, constant propagation,
+- More optimizations such as copy propagation, strength reduction,